Infographic showing how long Adderall stays in your system with detection windows for various tests.

 Detoxing from Adderall should be done under medical supervision, especially for individuals with a history of substance use disorder.
 Treatment may involve:

-If you or someone you know needs assistance, consider reaching out to a healthcare professional or a local treatment center.
+If you or someone you know needs assistance, consider reaching out to a healthcare professional or at Nova Recovery Center.

 The duration Adderall stays in your system varies based on several factors, including the type of drug test, individual metabolism, and usage patterns.
 Understanding these factors can help you make informed decisions regarding drug testing and the safe use of Adderall.
 Always use Adderall as prescribed and seek adderall detox help if you have concerns about misuse or dependence.